 So, we asked ourselves, "where in the US can we buy fresh sake?"
 Being long time bartenders, we like to know our products.
 We wanted to try truly fresh sake to see just how good it could be.
 Turns out there are only six, massive, Japanese owned companies which produce 99 percent of the sake consumed in the United States.
 Most of this sake is consumed hot, in sushi bars across the country. (sake is generally served hot if it is of poor quality, to mask the imperfections).
 These macro-breweries are large scale brewing operations focused on quantity over quality, much like American domestic beer companies.

 Once we found out all of this, we decided to take a leap and try brewing our own sake.
-Luckily, Mary has worked in breweries and distilleries over the years, and Mitch has been avidly home brewing beer for over 10 years, and making homemade wine for several years on top of that.
-Mitch had all the equipment we needed, so we just had to find the right ingredients and obtain a little know how.
+Luckily, Mary has worked in breweries and distilleries over the years, and making homemade wine for several years on top of that.
+We had all the equipment we needed, so we just had to find the right ingredients and obtain a little know how.
 We went back to "the google" and we did some research and got a hold of a few recipes, books, and videos about sake brewing.
 After more than a few misadventures, we finally made our first palatable (and delicious) batch of sake.

 Skip ahead 8 months and we have perfected our processes and are now consistently brewing fresh, delicious sake, and have even started creating infused flavored sakes as well.
 We have also tested our products on some willing (quite willing in fact) testers and have received very positive feedback.
 To this end, we have decided that we should open our own sake brewery to share our delicious FRESH sake with others – Blue Kudzu Sake Co. was born.